 Students need to use the Excelsior College website to access information, resources, and the Message Center, and to participate in activities.
-See the Excelsior College Electronic Use policy (www.excelsior.edu/electronic-use-policy).
+See the Excelsior College Electronic Use policy.

 Students are required to conduct themselves appropriately and professionally at all times, including online.